Thursday, December 25, 2025

 How (Not) to Cook a Hand Grenade

 Never, ever, "cook" a hand grenade.
-The fuze is supposed to be four seconds and was made by the lowest bidder.
+The fuse is supposed to be four seconds and was made by the lowest bidder.

 - USMC Instructor c.
 2003